cloudnash/DevOps-CI-CD-End-to-End-Pipeline-Docker-AWS-Deployment/README.md

 ### Key features of the pipeline:

--Fails fast — if tests fail, nothing gets deployed -Docker layer caching — faster builds on repeated runs -Secrets management — credentials stored in GitHub Secrets, never in code -Post-deploy health check — confirms the app is alive after deployment -Zero-downtime deploy — old container stays up until new one is healthy
+- Fails fast — if tests fail, nothing gets deployed
+- Docker layer caching — faster builds on repeated runs
+- Secrets management — credentials stored in GitHub Secrets, never in code
+- Post-deploy health check — confirms the app is alive after deployment
+- Zero-downtime deploy — old container stays up until new one is healthy

 ---